ricardocolindres/Airbnb-Rental-Database/README.md

-AIRBNB DATABASE

-# airbnb_database
+#Airbnb Rental Database

-Installation Instructions
+#Installation Instructions

 This database was design to support most of the features provided by a service such as Airbnb.
 A full description of the database’s structure is included alongside an entity relationship model to allow for better navigation and usage of the database.

-Installation Options.
+#Installation Options.

 1.Restore from backup.
 The database can be restored from the following files included in the “DatabaseBackups” folder: rentals_db_ricardo_colindres_15-09-22_fast